 Education Fund: This would be a solution for providing a sustained solution for households that demonstrates a state investment in the continuation of K-12 education through remote and blended learning services.
 This is supported by the Utah State Board of Education business case for Broadband, and is included in the December 2020 USBE priority list.

 Many broadband adoption and digital literacy initiatives tend to be one-time projects or short-lived programs because they lack a sustainable program model or long-term funding sources.
 The grant program would focus monies on organizations and programs that are working towards becoming financially sustainable while addressing critical gaps in services in Utah.
 Examples of existing gaps in services to be funded include: robust volunteer and ‘train the trainer’ programs that provide one-one-one digital literacy training, refurbished device ecosystems, internet and device access points in multi-dwelling units (MDUs), healthcare facilities, and other priority locations.
-This project would be led by the State Broadband Adoption Coordinator within the Utah State Library Division.
+This project would be led by the State Digital Adoption Coordinator within the Utah State Library Division.

 Strategy Four: Public-Private Partnerships for Expansion of Broadband Access

-Cost: No additional costs, administered by the State Broadband Adoption Coordinator with the Utah State Library Division.
+Cost: No additional costs, administered by the State Digital Adoption Coordinator with the Utah State Library Division.

 Suggested Funding Source: N/A

 Through a broadband adoption program, increased technical assistance will initiate planning efforts for relevant organizations, provide fiscal oversight to existing activities, facilitate cross-sector coordination, and support public-private partnerships with an eye towards state adoption benchmarks.
 One example includes developing a systematic approach to signing up residents in low-income housing or clients in a social service agency for affordable internet offerings such as the $9.95 offering through Comcast Internet Essentials.
-This project would be co-led by the State Broadband Adoption Coordinator with the Utah State Library Division and the Governor’s Office of Economic Development Broadband Office.
+This project would be co-led by the State Digital Adoption Coordinator with the Utah State Library Division and the Governor’s Office of Economic Development Broadband Office.

 Access Strategies for Digital Learning for K-12 through Adult Learners